element36-io/cash36-examples/README.md

 ## Our Coding examples

-- Use element36 to wire-transfer Euro and CHF to smart contracts
+- Use element36 to wire-transfer Euro and CHF to ethereum smart contracts or wallets
 - Trigger wire transfers from smart contracts
 - Reveal identity of the senders of CHF36 and EUR36